Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Varying the Intrinsic Parameters

 \subsection{GW230529-like systems}

-We initially investigate whether we can measure the primary mass well enough to discern whether the object is a \ac{BH} or \ac{NS} based on current \ac{EoS}-based constraints on the \ac{NS} maximum mass.
+We initially investigate whether the primary mass can be measured well enough to discern whether the object is a \ac{BH} or \ac{NS}, based on current \ac{EOS}-based constraints on the \ac{NS} maximum mass.
 To do this, we simulate systems corresponding to each set of intrinsic parameters in Table~\ref{tab:params} and perform parameter estimation on the synthetic \ac{GW} signals these systems produce.
 In each simulation, we do not add detector noise to the \ac{GW} signal; we will explore the effects of simulated detector noise in Section~\ref{sec:noise_realizations}.
-Since we aim to replicate the circumstances of the real observation of GW230529, we use a single-detector (LIGO Livingston-only) configuration.
+Since we aim to replicate the circumstances of the real observation of GW230529, we use a single-detector (LIGO Livingston--only) configuration.

 In Fig.~\ref{fig:varied_sample_corner}, we show the posterior probability distributions of the primary mass, mass ratio, and effective inspiral spin inferred for the three simulated GW230529-like signals.
-We find that all three primary mass distributions exhibit the same two peaks, $\sim 2.4 ~\Msun$ and $\sim 4.0 ~\Msun$, and the mass ratio distributions all peak at $q\sim 0.3$.
+We find that all three primary mass distributions exhibit the same two peaks, at $\sim 2.4 ~\Msun$ and $\sim 4.0 ~\Msun$, and the mass ratio distributions all peak at $q\sim0.3$.